FreakinSoftMania/WinUEFI/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Feature Request
+name: Bug
-about: Suggest an idea for Easy UEFI
+about: Send an bug Easy UEFI has that needs to be fixed.
 ---

 <!--
-  Thank you for filling out a feature request for Easy UEFI!
-Please be as detailed as possible so that we may consider and review the request easier.
+  Thank you for filling out a bug that Easy UEFI has!
+It helps me make the application better.
+Please be as detailed as possible so that i may consider and review the bug easier.
-  We ask that you search all the issues to avoid a duplicate feature request.
+  I ask that you search all the issues to avoid a duplicate bug.
 If one exists, please reply if you have anything to add.
-  Before requesting a new feature, please make sure you are using the latest version and that the feature you are requesting is not already in Easy UEFI.
+  Before requesting a bug, please make sure you are using the latest version and that the bug you are requesting is not already fixed in Easy UEFI.
 -->

-## Is your feature request related to a problem?
+## Is your bug related to a suggestion?
 <!--
   Please give some context for this request.
 Why do you want it added?
 -->